rifkyahmadsaputra/Titanic-Survivor-Prediction/README.md

 </p>

 <p align = "justify">
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; After that, I ecode categorical data into numeric category with LabelEncoder and OneHotEncoder, and then do standardize the numerical data, so that each numerical columns/features have the same scale.
 In the last,  I analyze and select the columns/features that used in the model prediction.
 Then, i split the data into predictor/input variable (X) and target/output variable (y).
-Here are the features and pieces of data that I used for prediction.
+Here are the features and pieces of data train that I used for prediction.
 </p>

 <p align="center">